 - Launch your Talend Studio, or if you have already opened the project using a remote connection, restart your Studio by selecting from the menu.

-- Create a local connection by following the steps described in the Getting Started Guide, without modifying the workspace directory that contains the information of the remote project in the Workspace field.
+- Create a local connection without modifying the workspace directory that contains the information of the remote project in the Workspace field.

 On the login screen, select the local connection you just created from the

 Connection list, and select the remote project from

 Now you can continue working locally on the project branch that you previously worked on.

 >symbol in the Repository tree view, until you commit them to the SVN when you reopen the project using a remote connection.

 When you work in offline mode on a Git project, you are working on the local branch associated with the branch you last worked on.
 Your changes are automatically committed to your local Git repository, and the top bar of the Repository tree view indicates the number of local commits.

 You can revert the current local branch, switch between local branches and delete local branches you are not currently working on.